Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 Skin and Subcutaneous: Tissue Disorders: Erythema, pruritic plaques, scleroderma-like-lesions, erythema perstans.

-AquaMEPHYTON may induce temporary resistance to prothrombin-depressing anticoagulants, especially when larger doses of AquaMEPHYTON are used.
+Phytonadione may induce temporary resistance to prothrombin-depressing anticoagulants, especially when larger doses of Phytonadione are used.
 Should this occur, higher doses of anticoagulant therapy may be needed when resuming anticoagulant therapy, or a change in therapy to a different class of anticoagulant may be necessary (i.e., heparin sodium).

 USE IN SPECIFIC POPULATIONS

-AquaMEPHYTON contains benzyl alcohol, which has been associated with gasping syndrome in neonates.
+Phytonadione contains benzyl alcohol, which has been associated with gasping syndrome in neonates.
 The preservative benzyl alcohol can cause serious adverse events and death when administered intravenously to neonates and infants.
-If AquaMEPHYTON is needed during pregnancy, consider using a benzyl alcohol-free formulation [see WARNINGS AND PRECAUTIONS (5.2) and USE IN SPECIFIC POPULATIONS (8.4)].
+If Phytonadione is needed during pregnancy, consider using a benzyl alcohol-free formulation [see WARNINGS AND PRECAUTIONS (5.2) and USE IN SPECIFIC POPULATIONS (8.4)].

 Published studies with the use of phytonadione during pregnancy have not reported a clear association with phytonadione and adverse developmental outcomes (see Data).
 There are maternal and fetal risks associated with vitamin K deficiency during pregnancy (see Clinical Considerations).
 Animal reproduction studies have not been conducted with phytonadione.